 One of the downsides of this quick transition is that security of information and systems have taken a back seat, people are now homeworking (possibly for the long term) and security has not been thought about until now.
 Businesses need to ensure that they still protect and implement the same security measures as they would if working within the office.

-Whilst the first few weeks of lockdown within the UK were a mad panic for businesses and their IT departments, on the grand scheme of things getting staff to work remotely was relatively pain-free for the majority.
-Now however, simple protections such as antivirus software and patching is now being forgotten about or have new challenges as what was centrality managed may no longer find machines which aren’t connected to central business systems via VPN (Virtual Private Networks).
+Whilst the first few weeks of lockdown within the UK were a mad panic for businesses and their IT departments, in the grand scheme of things getting staff to work remotely was relatively pain-free for the majority.
+Now, however, simple protections such as antivirus software and patching is now being forgotten about or have new challenges as what was centrally managed may no longer find machines that aren’t connected to central business systems via VPN (Virtual Private Networks).

 The Cybersecurity Association has found that around 9% of employees have checked to make sure that their antivirus software is updated and that around 18% of staff were working from unprotected devices.
 If you take this with other threats, such as phishing and less technical communication with staff, this can increase the chances of damage to information or systems.